 Kari: I guess I'm a cheap date!

 - On Monk, Monk will only drink Sierra Springs water.
-This is due to Super OCD.
+This is due to being Obsessively Organized.
 Until season 6 when he suddenly changes to the fictitious Summit Creek water.
 In Mr. Monk Gets Cleaned Out, he goes to Fiji water.

 - Garth Marenghis Darkplace includes a parody, in which the hero delivers a lecture on the important of using name-brand batteries.
 This is either the result of in-universe Product Placement or in-universe Writer on Board.

 - A recurring gag on Malcolm in the Middle is that, when Lois is trying to get one of the boys on her side, she does so by letting him have a name-brand soda.